 - FastCGI improvements, as fastcgi_finish_request(); a special function to stop and download all data while you keep doing a longer process such as video conversions or statistics processing.

 - Basic statistics (similar to Apache’s mod_status module).
 NEW!

 Nginx and PHP-FPM: a perfect match

-Nginx as stable high-performance web server, and with a very low consumption of resources, is the perfect match for PHP-FPM.
+Nginx, as a stable high-performance web server and with a very low consumption of resources, is the perfect match for PHP-FPM.
 Nginx has an asynchronous architecture that is much more scalable, based on events.
 Moreover, when using Nginx with PHP-FPM, performance at the level of memory consumption is improved.

 PHP runs as a separated service when using PHP-FPM.
 By using this PHP version as language interpreter, requests are processed through a TCP/IP socket; so that the Nginx web server only handles the HTTP requests and PHP-FPM interprets the PHP code.
 The fact of having two separate services is key for increasing efficiency.